20 Active Shooter and Active Killer Prevention Strategies

 8. Robust visitor screening and management

 Today’s electronic visitor management systems are highly robust and can help prevent people who have been barred from the property from entering the main areas of a campus or building.
 For instance, using an ID badge or card similar to the types of identification that you can find here can ensure that only authorized individuals can gain access to the facilities and buildings on site.
 In schools, for example, ID cards have come a long way in recent years and should be administered to staff, students, and visitors.
 Like good perimeter security, properly utilized visitor management systems can make it more difficult for a potential attacker to conduct a detailed pre-attack survey.

 9. Security and ballistic windows in key areas

-A planned shooting was averted at a Minnesota elementary school through a combination of a prompt lockdown and the installation of protective laminate film.
-When police arrived, they observed the suspect beating on the glass of the front door trying to gain entry with a handgun.
+A planned shooting was averted at a Minnesota elementary school through a combination of a prompt lockdown and the installation of security screen doors.
+When the police arrived, they observed the suspect beating on the glass of the front door trying to gain entry with a handgun.
 The security window film prevented him from entering the school.
 Installing something like Unbreakable Glass is a superb security tactic for any property and should be considered by anybody looking to protect their building from invasion.

 10. Properly screened, trained and equipped security and law enforcement officers